llmware-ai/llmware/README.md

 <summary><b>RAG-Optimized Models</b> -  1-7B parameter models designed for RAG workflow integration and running locally. </summary>

 ```
-""" This 'Hello World' example demonstrates how to get started using local BLING models with provided context """
+""" This 'Hello World' example demonstrates how to get started using local BLING models with provided context, using both
+Pytorch and GGUF versions. """

 import time
 from llmware.prompts import Prompt